TKM v7 is now available supporting Angular v20 🎉

 transloco.setActiveLang(config.lang);

-// Load the translation file
+// Load the translation file - load returns an observable

-await transloco.load(config.lang);
+await lastValueFrom(transloco.load(config.lang));

 };